catalyzeio/paas-faq/local-testing.md

 ```
 #### Get your app

 For demonstration purposes we just pull heroku's node-js sample.
+When you try it out, you should replace the github url below with a pointer to your code.

 ```
 git clone https://github.com/heroku/node-js-sample
 ```

 #### Get buildstep